wp-plugins/external-video-for-everybody/readme.txt

 = 0.9 =
 * Follows Video for Everybody v0.4.2 adding a floating controlbar for the flash video so that the video itself can play at full size
-* wrapped the code in a div.evfe
+* wraps each video element in a div.evfe
-* Added some additional CSS classes to internal elements
+* Adds some additional CSS classes to internal elements
+* Adds a global setting and shortcode option to skin videos with the default flavor of Steve Heffernan's VideoJS JavaScript library (with minor modification to ease the style integration with a wider variety of WordPress themes)
+* Includes an option to disable VideoJS entirely so as to prevent the loading of unwanted JavaScript and CSS files

 = 0.8 =
 * Adds support for webm video playback